-How long should I expect my new tile job to last and is there anything I can do to make it look newer longer?
+How long should I expect my new tile job to last, and can I do anything to make it look newer and longer?

 What can I do about dirty and stained grout on my floor?